UniversalDependencies/docs/_bor/index.md

 ### Nouns

+#### Gender

+The gender of nouns in Bororo follow the natural gender of the animate nouns, i.e., males take masculine gender and females take feminine gender.
+Inanimate nouns are genderless but morphologically they follow the masculine pattern.

+#### Number

 There are different ways of forming the `plural` of nouns in Bororo: deleting the last syllables of nouns ending in -\textit{edu}, substituting the last vowel by \textit{e}, adding \textit{e} to the singular form, adding -\textit{doge} to the stem, adding -\textit{ge} to nouns ending in -\textit{reu}, -\textit{wu}, -\textit{epa}, -\textit{are}.
 There are also instances of irregular plural forms, ablaut with change of final vowel, and some forms that do not vary in the plural.

 ### Tags